 Winner: Camp Chef

-The Blackstone unit carries a 90-day warranty on all parts, workmanship, and finishes.
-As warranties go, this is a pretty weak one.
-To be fair, though, the grill should last long enough to make the investment worth it.
+The Blackstone unit carries a one-year warranty on all parts, workmanship, and finishes.
+What’s more, the grill should last long enough to make the investment worth it.

-For this type of cooking system, Camp Chef offers a warranty for one year following the date of purchase.
-This excludes paint and finishes.
-The warranty only covers defective parts and doesn’t apply to any damages that might come about from regular use.
+Camp Chef also offers a warranty for one year following the date of purchase.
+In their case, the warranty excludes paint and finishes.
+This guarantee only covers defective parts and doesn’t apply to any damages that might come about from regular use.